avantec-iot/avantec-thingsboard/docs/device/ta652fh-w/ta652fh-w-specification.rst

         Thermostat control the room temperature based on Room Sensor

     * Floor sensor
-        Thermostat controla the room temperature based on Floor Sensor
+        Thermostat control the room temperature based on Floor Sensor

     * Combined Floor-/Room sensor
         Thermostat control the room temperature based on Room Sensor.
 And the output will be off if floor temperature above “floor temperature limited” for protection.